DallanQ/lotr_journeys_in_middle_earth/QA.md

 You do not need to prepare a card when you Scout.
 The rules say "That hero may prepare one of those cards"

 ----
-Reference.md page 32
+page 32 of Reference

 When an effect instructs you to "Scout X," reveal X cards from the top of your skill deck. **You may prepare** one of those cards (place it faceup under your hero card).
 Then, place each of the remaining revealed cards on the top or bottom of your skill deck in any order.

 ----
-Reference.md page 21
+page 21 of Reference

 73.2 **Step 2—Scout**: Each hero scouts two cards by revealing two cards from the top of their skill deck.
 Then, they prepare up to one of those cards, placing each remaining card on the top or bottom of their skill deck in any order.